 While Whites account for 75% of the 2 million households below the ALICE threshold, Black and Hispanic households are more likely to be ALICE households.

-In Lancaster County, 56% of Black and 53% of Latino households fall below the threshold, versus 33% of White households.
+In Lancaster County, 56% of Black and 53% of Latino households fell below the threshold, versus 33% of White households.
 (For more economic data broken down by race and ethnicity, see the Lancaster County Racial Equity Profile.)

 Single-parent and elderly Pennsylvanians also are more likely to fall into the ALICE category, United Way of Pennsylvania said.